glouw/nibble/README.md

 ### Thoughts

-Please note, Nibble compiles top down in a single pass and allocas freely, even within loops, by design.
-This simplified front-end design greatly improves `main.c` readability but causes stack overflows with lower (and sometimes even higher) clang back-end optimization entablement.
+Nibble compiles top down in a single pass and allocas freely, even within loops, by design.
+This simplified front-end design greatly improves `main.c` readability but causes stack overflows with lower (and sometimes even higher) clang back-end optimizations.
-I was under the impression clang's back-end optimizer would hoist all allocas to a function's top level, but so we learn that's not the case.
+I _was_ under the impression clang's back-end optimizer would hoist all allocas to a function's top level, but so we learn in life.
 I have been meaning to explore stacksave/stackrestore but my LLVM curiosity has more or less been satisfied, and I deem this compiler momentarily complete.